 Coat Color and Grooming

 The American Foxhound coat is medium-length.
 It lies close to the body and has a rather hard texture which protects the hound from briars and brush while hunting in the field.
 There is no breed-specific coat color and you can get a Foxhound in almost any combination of colors.

 Caring for the coat is easy as the American Foxhound is a brush-and-go breed.
 Usually a good once-over each week to remove dirt and to distribute the skin oils is all that is needed to keep their coat in good condition.
-They also don't need regular baths.
+They also don't require regular baths.
 Basically, the only time that you should give them a bath is when you notice a strong doggy smell or he's gotten into something really grimy.

 Other grooming needs include dental hygiene.
 Brush your Foxhound's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

 Trim nails regularly if your dog doesn't wear them down naturally.
 If you can hear them clicking on the floor, they're too long.
 Short, neatly trimmed nails keep the dog's feet in good condition and protect your legs from getting scratched when your Foxhound enthusiastically jumps up to greet you.

 You should start to get your Foxhound used to being brushed and examined when he is a really young puppy.
 Make the grooming process a positive experience for your dog.
 Praise him and give him treats during this time.
 Make it your bonding time.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the ears, nose, mouth, and eyes, and on the feet.
 Ears should smell good, without too much wax or gunk inside, and eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.